CiscoDevNet/sdwan-cor-labinfra/README.md

 ## TL;DR Summary

 This project creates virtual infrastructure with Terraform on public cloud, which will be used for Cisco SD-WAN Cloud onRamp for Multi-cloud lab.
+Some modules can be used separate from each other.
+For example Centralized Firewall Design or Multi-Region Fabric use cases can be deployed totally separated.

 If you are new to Cisco Cloud onRamp, please visit [Cisco Online Documentation](https://www.cisco.com/c/en/us/solutions/enterprise-networks/sd-wan/cloud-onramp.html) and do the [Sandbox lab](http://cs.co/CoR-Trial) first.
 The Sandbox offers a possibility to learn the basics and configuration workflow by following step-by-step